 Open Positions

 The Technical Director (TD) coordinates and manages all aspects of production for the Department of Theater, which produces up to four theater and dance main stage productions each year, along with student and visiting artist events.
-Together with the Assistant Technical Director (ATD), the TD oversees all scenic, electrics, and sound/video equipment; manages the Department’s facilities and production builds; works with visiting designers; supervises an assistant technical director and occasional over hire labor; and recruits and trains work-study staff.
-The TD acts as a principal carpenter, props supervisor and scenic artist on all builds, and instructs student labor of varied skill level in these builds.
-As a Senior Lecturer, the TD teaches one Stagecraft course per semester and mentors students with an interest in technical theater, including student stage managers.
-Additional teaching responsibilities in a related field may be possible pending institutional need.
+Together with the Assistant Technical Director, the TD oversees all scenic, electrics, and sound/video equipment; manages the Department’s facilities and production builds; works with visiting designers; supervises an Assistant Technical Director and occasional overhire labor; and recruits and trains work-study staff.
+The TD acts as a principal carpenter, props supervisor, and scenic artist on all builds, and instructs student labor of varied skill levels.
+The TD also teaches one Stagecraft course per semester and mentors students with an interest in technical theater, including student stage managers.

-The successful candidate will collaborate with Theater Production and Operations Manager and the Chair of the Department of Theater on scheduling the production season and planning production budgets.
-In addition, the TD will prepare all necessary production paperwork, including production calendars, construction drawings, schedule work calls, and oversee purchasing of all materials.
-Together with the ATD, the TD will provide additional support for other University events sponsored by the Department of Theater, and any other events that take place in Brehmer Theater as necessary.
+The TD collaborates with the Theater Production and Operations Manager and the Chair of the Department of Theater on scheduling the production season and planning production budgets.
+In addition, the TD prepares all necessary production paperwork, including production calendars and construction drawings; schedules work calls; and oversees purchasing of all materials.
+Together with the ATD, the TD provides support for other University events sponsored by the Department of Theater, and any other events that take place in the Department of Theater’s facilities.
 The TD is responsible for safety oversight and guidance for all technical areas of the Department’s operation, and for planning and budgeting annual facilities upgrades.
+The ideal candidate for this position is a technical theater generalist, with a wide range of skills and interests, and a commitment to teaching and mentoring undergraduate students in a liberal arts context.

 Salary Range or Pay Grade